-PROFESSIONAL DISPOSITIONS: Students are expected to exhibit professional behaviors and dispositions at all times.
+PROFESSIONAL BEHAVIOR: Students are expected to exhibit professional behaviors and dispositions at all times.

 CORE VALUES COMMITMENT: The College of Education and Human Development is committed to collaboration, ethical leadership, innovation, research-based practice, and social justice.
 Students are expected to adhere to these principles.
-[See http://cehd.gmu.edu/values/].